AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::Command.md

     },
     "Description": {
       "Type": "String",
-      "Description": "The description of the command."
+      "Description": "The description of command."
     },
     "Timeout": {
       "Type": "Number",
       "Description": "Total timeout when the command is executed in the instance.
 Input the time unit as second.
-Default is 3,600s."
+Default is 60s."
     },
+    "EnableParameter": {
+      "Type": "Boolean",
+      "Description": "Specifies whether the script contains custom parameters.\nDefault value: false", "AllowedValues": [
+        true,
+        false
+      ]
+    },
     "Name": {
       "Type": "String",
-      "Description": "The name of the command."
+      "Description": "The name of command."
     }
   },
   "Resources": {